wooorm/emoticon/support.md

 # Supported emoticons

-Note that you need a browser capable of viewing unicode-emoji to make sense of the first column!
+Note that you need a browser capable of viewing emoji to make sense of the first column!

 | Emoji | Name | Tags | Emoticons |
 | :---: | :--: | :--: | :-------: |